magento/devdocs/guides/v2.0/config-guide/multi-master/multi-master_masterdb.md

 </div>

 <h2 id="config-ee-multidb-master-install">Install the Magento EE software</h2>
+You can enable split databases at any time after you install the Magento EE software; in other words, you can add split databases to an EE system that already has checkout and order data.
 Use the instructions in the Magento 2 EE README or the <a href="{{ site.gdeurl }}install-gde/bk-install-guide.html">installation guide</a> to install the Magento 2 EE software using a single master database.

 <h2 id="config-ee-multidb-master-masters">Set up additional master databases</h2>
 Create checkout and OMS master databases as follows: